cyberdesk-hq/cyberdriver/README.md

     --keepalive-click-x 10 --keepalive-click-y 1070
 ```

 Press Esc when done.
-You can Alt+Click multiple times to try different locations.
-Regular clicks (without Alt) work normally and won't be captured.
+You can right-click multiple times to try different locations.
+Regular left-clicks work normally and won't be captured.
+On trackpad, use two-finger click/tap for right-click.

 ## Configuration